Market Landscape

 Do you have any “horror stories” or anecdotes that demonstrate contemporary PR/communication practice in your region?

-One company wanted, according to the brief, to change the perception of an entire product category which was already seen in a sensitive way, in 2 months, with a €15,000 budget.
+One company wanted, according to a brief, to change the perception of an entire product range which was already seen in a sensitive way, in 2 months, with a €15,000 budget.
+An email request from the CEO of an organization for “one corporate communication”.
+No other information given and we were expected to give a price.